sshark/thrillingbytes/Looking at A Monad Through An Example.md

 val result8: Option[Int] = divide(10, 2).flatMap(x => Option(x - 10).map(y => add(10, y)))
 ```

 Classes like `Option`, `List`, and `Either` can work right out of the box with for-comprehension because these classes has `map` and `flatMap` methods defined.
 If a random class `MyBox` without these 2 methods defined, it would not work.
 The developer could add these methods to `MyBox` if the developer owns the source.
 If he does not, then he has to use adhoc polymorhism a.k.a typeclassing which is very useful for extending the class capabilities.
-The boilerplates
+Please refer to [here]() for fhe boilerplate implemention

 Classes must conforms to the [Monad Law](https://devth.com/monad-laws-in-scala) to be a Monad.
 For example, `Option`, `List`, and `Either` are monads because they passed the Monad Law test.
 Classes like `Set` and `Try` are not because they failed the test even though they have `map` and `flatMap` methods defined.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg0NjI2ODU5NiwtMTE3MjY4NDY5OSwtMT
+eyJoaXN0b3J5IjpbLTIxMzI5MTM3NzksLTExNzI2ODQ2OTksLT
-A3Mzk3MTg4MSwyMTQ0Nzc3Mzc0LC03MDU1NjY5MzEsLTIwNDAy
+EwNzM5NzE4ODEsMjE0NDc3NzM3NCwtNzA1NTY2OTMxLC0yMDQw
-NzU2NzUsMzU2NzU3NTc2LDIwNzg0NDA4NCwtMTQ4ODU4NjY3Mi
+Mjc1Njc1LDM1Njc1NzU3NiwyMDc4NDQwODQsLTE0ODg1ODY2Nz
-wtMjEyMjQ3NjM4NSwtNDI5NDAxOTg1LC0xMDQyODM2NDAzLC01
+IsLTIxMjI0NzYzODUsLTQyOTQwMTk4NSwtMTA0MjgzNjQwMywt
-ODIzNTE2MDEsMTUwMTI5NDAyNSwxODkzMDc0NzAwLDc1ODEzMj
+NTgyMzUxNjAxLDE1MDEyOTQwMjUsMTg5MzA3NDcwMCw3NTgxMz
-cxNSwxNzM3MTIyMDkxLDEzMzA1MjQ0MzQsLTk1MDIzNTg4Niwx
+I3MTUsMTczNzEyMjA5MSwxMzMwNTI0NDM0LC05NTAyMzU4ODYs
-MzgxNDgyMjcxXX0=
+MTM4MTQ4MjI3MV19
 -->